Auto Insurance Glossary

 Contributory Negligence

-Contributory negligence means you may not recover damages if you're found even slightly at fault in an accident.
-This strict standard, used in only a few states, makes defensive driving and comprehensive coverage especially important.
-Even minor faults can eliminate your ability to collect from other parties.
+Contributory negligence means you can't recover damages if you're found even slightly at fault in an accident.
+Only a few states use this strict standard.
+If you live in one of these states, carry comprehensive coverage and drive defensively.
+Even a minor fault eliminates your ability to collect from other parties.

 Coverage

-Coverage means the specific protections your insurance policy provides.
-These protections are grouped by type (liability, collision, comprehensive) and include defined limits and exclusions.
-These details determine what situations and amounts will be paid for covered losses.
+Coverage means the specific financial protections your insurance policy provides.
+Insurers group coverages by type (liability, collision and comprehensive) with defined limits and exclusions.
+These details determine what situations qualify for payment and how much you'll receive for covered losses.

 D